dcasota/azure-scripts/README.md

 The management cluster is the first cluster and must run on an optimized compute environment.
 Usually this is a VMware vSphere environment.
 You can deploy the management cluster (see [here](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-mgmt-clusters-deploy-management-clusters.html)) on
 1. your VMware vSphere environment
-2. an Azure VMware Solution (see [AVS](https://cloud.vmware.com/azure-vmware-solution))
+2. your Azure VMware Solution Tenant (see [AVS](https://cloud.vmware.com/azure-vmware-solution))
-3. Azure Hyper-V ressources
+3. Azure Hyper-V ressources for testing purposes

 Most VMware appliances' OS is Photon OS, optimized to run best on ESXi.
 This matches with cases one and two.

-For the use case Azure Hyper-V ressources there is a ready-to-use TKG application Azure offering on top on Ubuntu.
+For AVS Tenant and Azure Hyper-V ressources there is a ready-to-use TKG application Azure offering on top on Ubuntu.

 ```
 get-azvmimagesku -Location Switzerlandnorth -PublisherName vmware-inc -Offer tkg-capi